 Ijtihad and Renewal, by Said Shabbar

 During the early centuries of Islam, the various issues and challenges that faced the rapidly expanding Muslim community of the time were tackled using intelligence and independent reasoning.
 These were derived from the Qur’an and Sunnah – a practice known as ijtihad.
 As the centuries wore on the gates of ijtihad were generally closed in favour of following existing rulings, by way of analogy, developed by scholars.
-And as reason and intellect, now held captive to schools of thought (madhahib) and earlier scholarly opinion, stagnated, so inevitably did Muslim societies.
+And as reason and intellect, now held captive to schools of thought (madhahib) and earlier scholarly opinion, stagnated, so did Muslim societies.
 Ijtihad and Renewal is an enlightening and uplifting analysis of ijtihad and the contribution that it can make to a positive Muslim revival in the modern world.
-The author makes the case that simply grafting solutions rooted in the past onto the complex and unique realities of our own age, has paralysed the creativity and effectiveness of Islamic thought.
+The author makes the case that simply taking solutions rooted in the past and applying them to the complex and unique realities of our own age, has paralysed the creativity and effectiveness of Islamic thought.
 In order to restore a sense of purpose and direction, and to revive Muslim societies from centuries of decline and slumber, we first need to revive the essential practice of ijtihad.
 Focusing attention on contemporary context-based critical and creative thinking, effective and powerful solutions can be developed for our times.
-These solutions are based upon the Qur’an and Sunnah, but also from distilling the wisdom and experience of the past for the present – the rich intellectual and spiritual legacy brought bang up-to-date to face the challenges of a global shared contemporary reality.
+These solutions are to be based upon the Qur’an and Sunnah, but also distilling the wisdom and experience of the past for the present – the rich intellectual and spiritual legacy brought bang up-to-date to face the challenges of a global shared contemporary reality.

 Paperback: ISBN: 978-56564-975-0